DFHack/dfhack/docs/dev/Contributing.rst

 * Update ``docs/changelog.txt`` and ``docs/about/Authors.rst`` when applicable.
 See
   `build-changelog` for more information on the changelog format.
 * Submit ideas and bug reports as :issue:`issues on GitHub <>`.
-  Posts in the forum thread can easily get missed or forgotten.
+  Posts in the forum thread or on Disord can easily get missed or forgotten.
 * Work on :issue:`reported problems <?q=is:open+-label:idea>`
   will take priority over ideas or suggestions.